Dust diffusion in SPH simulations of an isolated galaxy: Comparison with Observations --- Extinction curves

 \section{Comparison with Observations --- Extinction curves}

 We use extinction curves in order to translate the GSDs presented above into an observable that can be directly compared to observations.
 We compare the extinction curves obtained with the different models in the dense and diffuse medium at early, intermediate and late times to the observed extinction curve in the Milky Way.
-To this end, Figures~\ref{fig:Extdense} and \ref{fig:Extdiffuse} show the extinction curves in the dense and diffuse medium, respectively.
+To this end, Figure~\ref{fig:Extinction} shows the extinction curves in the dense and diffuse medium.
 Observational data are taken from \citet{1992ApJ...395..130P} for the mean curve and from \citet{2013ApJ...770...27N} for the dispersion in the various lines of sight \citep[originally from][]{2007ApJ...663..320F}.

 In the \NoDiff\ run, the extinction curve at early times is flat, both in the diffuse and in the dense medium, corresponding to the log-normal GSD from the stellar yield.
 With diffusion, the same is true for the extinction curve in the diffuse medium.
 In the dense medium however, diffusion steepens the extinction curve already at early times.
-This relates to the fact that the abundance of small grains of size $a \sim 0.01 \,\micron$ is already growing (Fig.~\ref{fig:GSDdense}), especially in the runs with weaker diffusion, where the initial dilution phase is ending earlier.
+This relates to the fact that the abundance of small grains of size $a \sim 0.01 \,\micron$ is already growing (Fig.~\ref{fig:GSD}), especially in the runs with weaker diffusion, where the initial dilution phase is ending earlier.

 At intermediate times, in the dense ISM the extinction curve steepens significantly.
 In the diffuse ISM, the extinction curve remains flat in the \NoDiff\ run, but it steepens significantly in the runs with diffusion.
-The steepening of the extinction curves is more pronounced in runs with stronger diffusion, corresponding to more efficient small-grain production shown in Fig.~\ref{fig:GSDdiffuse}.
+The steepening of the extinction curves is more pronounced in runs with stronger diffusion, corresponding to more efficient small-grain production shown in Fig.~\ref{fig:GSD}.